dustinpfister/blog_posts/_posts/blog-post-plan-for-2020.md

 I have been fiddling with javaScript for well over ten years now, and I think that it is long past time to start and maintain some kind of long term project outside of this blog, and the simple code examples that I make for each post.
 The long term project should be something where the intention is more in line with doing something that is fun, original, and novel rather than just doing something purely for the sake of gaining traffic or money.

 In recent days I have been writing more content on canvas, and threejs.
-These collections of content are not pulling in a lot of trafic compared to other collections, but they are topics that I find to be fun.
+These collections of content are not pulling in a lot of traffic compared to other collections, but they are topics that I find to be fun.

 ## 2 - Focus on lodash and functional programing topics for the sake of focusing on what is actually working for me.

+There is writing about what I am all ready passionate about, and then there is writing about something that will bing my site real traffic, and then become passionate about it as a result of that.
+For me it would appear that topic is lodash, and at a deeper level functional programming.

+I have been neglecting my content on lodash which is something that I aim to stop this year.
+Lodash and functional programing topics should actually take the highest priority actually.
+Many of the posts ob lodash on this site are pulling in large volumes of traffic, and the content should be of higher quality.